-Age of Attendance; Compulsory Attendance

-Every child between the ages of seven and 16 must attend school.
+Age of Attendance; Compulsory Attendance Every child between the ages of seven and 17 must attend school.
 Minn.
 Stat. § 120A.22, subd.
-5 Local school districts determine the amount of time that children must attend school.
-A student who is 16 or 17 must attend school unless the student formally withdraws from school.
+5 A school board's annual school calendar must include at least 165 days of instruction for students in grades 1 to 11 unless the commissioner approves a four-day week schedule.
+Minimum hours of instruction are specified for kindergarten students (425), students in grades 1 to 6 (935), and students in grades 7 through 12 (1,020).
+All-day kindergarten must include at least 850 hours of instruction.
 Minn.
+Stat. § 120A.41 A student who is 17 must attend school unless the student formally withdraws from school.
+Minn.
 Stat. § 120A.22, subd.
-8 A minor parent or an 18-or 19-year-old parent who has not completed high school must attend school in order to remain eligible for the Minnesota Family Investment Program (MFIP).
+8 A minor parent or an 18- or 19-year-old parent who has not completed high school must attend school in order to remain eligible for the Minnesota Family Investment Program (MFIP).
 Minn.
 Stat. § 256J.54, subd.
 5